When inflationary perturbations refuse to classicalise: the role of non-Gaussianity in Wigner negativity: Introduction

 \subsection{Quantum-to-classical transition}

-The usual way to sidestep both problems and justify the replacement of quantum operators by classical stochastic fields is to assume that some sort of \textit{quantum-to-classical transition} occurs at super-Hubble scales during inflation.
-Note that this transition is also essential to the stochastic approach to inflation~\cite{Starobinsky:1986fx}, which provides an effective description of the long-wavelength modes by modeling the influence of shorter-wavelength fluctuations as an effective noise term.
-There are two main arguments in support of such a transition.
+The usual way to sidestep both problems and justify the replacement of quantum operators by classical stochastic fields is to assume that some sort of \textit{quantum-to-classical transition} occurs at super-Hubble scales during inflation.\footnote{We emphasise that this transition is not intended as a resolution to the quantum-measurement problem in general, but rather as an effective criterion used in cosmology to motivate the replacement of quantum operators by stochastic fields.
+In particular, decoherence does not solve the quantum measurement problem~\cite{Sudarsky:2009, Martin:2012}.} Note that this transition is also essential to the stochastic approach to inflation~\cite{Starobinsky:1986fx}, which provides an effective description of the long-wavelength modes by modelling the influence of shorter-wavelength fluctuations as an effective noise term.
+There are two main arguments usually invoked in support of such a transition.

-First, on super-Hubble scales the the Heisenberg-picture curvature perturbation operator can be decomposed into a frozen mode and a decaying mode.
+First, on super-Hubble scales the Heisenberg-picture curvature perturbation operator can be decomposed into a frozen mode and a decaying mode.
 The commutator between the curvature perturbation and its conjugate momentum, when compared with the anti-commutator, scales as the decaying mode, and hence becomes strongly suppressed.
-This has been argued to render the field and its momentum approximately commuting, and thus ``classical''~\cite{Polarski:1995,Lesgourgues:1996,Kiefer:1998qe,Kiefer:2008,dePutter:2019xxv}.\footnote{This is sometimes referred to as ``decoherence without decoherence'', although we shall avoid such terminology since cosmological perturbations are described by a pure (\ie~non-decohered) state in this approach.} In the Schr\"odinger picture, this corresponds to quantum squeezing~\cite{Grishchuk:1990bj}: as the quantum state becomes localised along one phase-space direction, the squeezed direction becomes too suppressed to be measured, and the commutator cannot be accessed.
+This has been argued to render the field and its momentum approximately commuting, and thus ``classical''~\cite{Guth:1985ya, Polarski:1995,Lesgourgues:1996,Kiefer:1998qe,Kiefer:2008,dePutter:2019xxv}.\footnote{This is sometimes referred to as ``decoherence without decoherence'', although we shall avoid such terminology since cosmological perturbations are described by a pure (\ie~non-decohered) state in this approach.} In the Schr\"odinger picture, this corresponds to quantum squeezing~\cite{Grishchuk:1990bj}: as the quantum state becomes localised along one phase-space direction, the squeezed direction becomes too suppressed to be measured, and the commutator cannot be accessed.
 However, this criterion is not invariant under field reparametrisations: by performing a phase-space rotation, the anti-commutator between the field and its momentum can always be made zero, contrary to the commutator whose size is fixed by $\hbar$.
 More generally, squeezing can always be undone by an appropriate linear canonical transformation~\cite{Grain:2019vnq}, and hence it does not capture intrinsic (in technical terms, symplectic-invariant) properties of the quantum state~\cite{Agullo:2022ttg}.